ChristianSch/golang-keto-poc/README.md

 ## Permissions
-We can define a basic [permission model](https://www.ory.sh/docs/keto/modeling/create-permission-model) as such.
+We can define a basic [permission model](https://www.ory.sh/docs/keto/modeling/create-permission-model) as follows.
 We have the following entities for now:

 - workspaces
 - users
 - units

-- documents
+Users can be owners or users of workspaces, and a workspace contains units (exclusively).

 We can define the following permissions in OPL as such: